 This will only cause employee disengagement - and as anyone working in HR knows disengagement can swiftly lead to non-productivity dissatisfaction with the job and company and will often result in a resignation.

 Read more: 10 Ways to Motivate Disengaged Employees

 And that brings us on to…

-So as well as ensuring your leadership team are on point, how else can you help ensure that employees are engaged and not scanning the job ads online every moment their manager’s back is turned?
+So as well as ensuring your leadership team is on point how else can you help ensure that employees are engaged and not scanning the job ads online every moment their manager’s back is turned?

-Your staff have to want to be part of your organisation and part of their team.
-A bad boss isn’t going to make that happen - you can’t simply tell people to be more motivated, you have to create a reason for them to care.
+Your staff have to want to be part of your organization and part of their team.
+A bad boss isn’t going to make that happen - you can’t simply tell people to be more motivated you have to create a reason for them to care.

-Remember that people are motivated by goals, not dead ends - and that means having something to work towards, whether that’s acquiring new skills or knowing that there is the opportunity for career advancement within the organisation.
+Remember that people are motivated by goals not dead ends - and that means having something to work towards whether that’s acquiring new skills or knowing that there is the opportunity for career advancement within the organization.

 That means engaging with brand new hires even before they arrive for their first day at work by sending welcome emails and helping them to get settled in and feel welcome with a great onboarding process and a workplace buddy.

 Exercise empathy towards your employees